RxTelegram/rxtelegram.github.io/Quickstart/QuickstartGuideVisualStudio.md

 # Quickstart Guide (Visual Studio)

 Hey 👋,
-thanks for using [RxTelegram.Bot](https://github.com/RxTelegram/RxTelegram.Bot).
-This quickstart guide will give you an easy 3 Steps Solution how you can get started with RxTelegram.Bot using Visual Studio.
-Quickstart guides are also Available for the Terminal or Rider.
+thanks for your interested in using [RxTelegram.Bot](https://github.com/RxTelegram/RxTelegram.Bot).
+This quickstart guide will give you an easy 3 steps solution how to get started with RxTelegram.Bot using your Terminal. __Quickstart guides are also available for the Terminal and Rider.__

 ## 1. Bot Father